parmort/bff/README.md

 # BFF

 A terminal-based curses filebrowser.
+Unix only.
 WIP.

 ## Building